So you’ve got your video ready, your campaign copy drafted and your launch date decided.

 Email #2: 48 hours before

 This should be a simple reminder email.
-You might also want to emphasise the rewards more in this email.
+You might also want to emphasize the rewards more in this email.
 For instance, if certain rewards are limited, explain that early backers will have a much higher chance of getting them.

 Email #3: Launch day